Exlll/ConfigLib/README.md

 problems).

 This library has additional dependencies (namely, a YAML parser) which are not exposed by the artifact you import.
-The current repository provides plugin versions of this library which bundle all its dependencies, so you don't have to worry about them.
-Also, these versions make it easier for you to update this library if you have written multiple plugins that use it.
+You can download _plugin versions_ of this library that bundle all its dependencies.
+The artifacts of these versions can be found on the [releases page](https://github.com/Exlll/ConfigLib/releases) where you can identify them by their `-paper-`, `-waterfall-`, and `-velocity-` infix and `-all` suffix.
+Except for the `-paper-` version, the other plugin versions currently do not add any additional features.

-The plugin versions can be downloaded from the [releases page](https://github.com/Exlll/ConfigLib/releases) where you can identify them by their `-paper-`, `-waterfall-`, and `-velocity-` infix and `-all` suffix.
-Except for the `-paper-` version, the other two plugin versions currently don't add any additional functionality.
-If you use these versions, don't forget to add them as a dependency in the `plugin.yml` (for Paper and Waterfall) or to the dependencies array (for Velocity) of your own plugin.
+A benefit of these versions is that they make it easier for you to update this library if you have written multiple plugins that use it.
+If you plan to use these versions, don't forget to add the plugin as a dependency to the `plugin.yml` (for Paper and Waterfall) or to the dependencies array (for Velocity) of your own plugin.

 Alternatively, if you don't want to use an extra plugin, you can shade the `-yaml` version with its YAML parser yourself.